Can You Ship a Car That is Financed

 Before making your final decision on the vehicle you’ll want to own, research what brands are readily available on the islands.
 Otherwise, you’ll have to be okay with spending the extra cash to maintain it.

-In the event that you’re looking to own a truck, they do tend to be more expensive so check the prices at Mainland to see if you can trim some fat from the cost.
+If you’re looking to own a truck, they do tend to be more expensive so check the prices at Mainland to see if you can trim some fat from the cost.

 With that in mind and after putting together a list of vehicles you’re interested in, be sure that you have an idea of how much it should be to insure one.
 This will surely help you narrow your options.